Social Media Guidelines

 Do I Need a Separate Account?:

 There are situations where it makes sense to have multiple social media accounts that support one organization.
-We believe this strategy works best for NC Wesleyan by providing us with a way to communicate different information to various audiences under the same parent account – North Carolina Wesleyan College.
+We believe this strategy works best for NC Wesleyan by providing us with a way to communicate different information to various audiences under the same parent account – North Carolina Wesleyan University.